1991 FIFA Women's World Cup qualification

 All of the confederations used their regional championship tournament to determine qualification.
 Hosts China PR also entered the qualifying process.

-The first qualification match was played on 9 September 1989 and the qualification concluded on 14 July 1991.
+The qualification process spanned nearly two years, beginning with the first match on 9 September 1989 and the qualification concluded on 14 July 1991.
 A total of 445 goals were scored in the 111 qualifying matches (an average of 4.01 per match).

 Four teams withdrew during the qualification without playing a match: Congo, Senegal, Zambia, and Zimbabwe, all of which are African teams.